Superior Industries International (NYSE:SUP) Releases FY 2021 Earnings Guidance

-Superior Industries International (NYSE:SUP) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+Superior Industries International (NYSE:SUP) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $1.30 billion-$1.37 billion, compared to the consensus revenue estimate of $1.34 billion.

-Superior Industries International (NYSE:SUP) last announced its quarterly earnings data on Thursday, March 4th.
-The auto parts company reported ($0.97) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.11) by ($0.86).
-The business had revenue of $337.70 million during the quarter, compared to analyst estimates of $300.99 million.
-Superior Industries International had a negative net margin of 29.93% and a negative return on equity of 41.06%.
+Superior Industries International (NYSE:SUP) last issued its quarterly earnings results on Thursday, March 4th.
+The auto parts company reported ($0.97) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.11) by ($0.86).
+Superior Industries International had a negative return on equity of 41.06% and a negative net margin of 29.93%.
+The company had revenue of $337.70 million for the quarter, compared to analyst estimates of $300.99 million.

 Superior Industries International Company Profile